Pancreatitis – Diagnosis, Symptoms, and Treatment

 - Oxycontin (oxycodone-acetaminophen)

 Patients with coexisting liver disease should avoid medications containing acetaminophen.
 Lyrica (pregabalin) may also be useful in some individuals.
-Patients with pain that is refractory to medical therapy may require specialized interventional procedures such as endoscopic therapy, lithotripsy, and occasionally surgery.
+Patients with pain refractory to medical therapy may require specialized interventional procedures such as endoscopic therapy, lithotripsy, and occasionally surgery.

 - Rickels MR, Bellin M, Toledo FG, et al. Detection, evaluation and treatment of diabetes mellitus in chronic pancreatitis: recommendations from PancreasFest 2012.
 Pancreatology 2013; 13:336. - https://www.ncbi.nlm.nih.gov/pubmed/23890130